Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 And they're back together.

-They were together from 97 to 2002,
+They were together from 97 to 2012.

-but in 2012 they reunited.
+but in 2012, they're reunited.

 Oh, that's good to hear.

-I'm glad they sorted this shit out.
+I'm glad they sort of their shit out.

 About time.

-Come on, Bewitched.
+Come on, bewitched.

 And their album in 2014 was called Champagne or Guinness,